 Does a lottery require a licence?

-There are various types of lottery that may lawfully be promoted in the UK.
-Different types of lottery are subject to different requirements and may require regulation by different regulatory agencies as defined in the Gambling Act 2005.
+Various types of lottery can be lawfully be promoted in the UK.
+Different types of lottery are subject to different requirements and may require regulation by different agencies as defined in the Gambling Act 2005.

-- The National Lottery - this remains the most popular gambling activity in the UK.
-It is entirely regulated by the National Lottery Commission,
+This remains the most popular gambling activity in the UK.
+It is entirely regulated by the National Lottery Commission.

-- Large society lotteries - societies that run lotteries where the proceeds (i.e. ticket sales) in a single lottery exceed £20,000, or the proceeds in all lotteries run in the same calendar year exceeds £250,000, are defined by the Gambling Act 2005 as running large lotteries, and as such, are regulated and must run under an operating licence issued by the Gambling Commission,
+Societies that run lotteries where the proceeds (i.e. ticket sales) in a single lottery exceed £20,000, or the proceeds in all lotteries run in the same calendar year exceeds £250,000, are defined by the Gambling Act 2005 as running large lotteries, and as such, are regulated and must run under an operating licence issued by the Gambling Commission.

-- Local authority lotteries - these are lotteries operated by local authorities to support any purpose for which they have power to incur expenditure, and are regulated by the Gambling Commission,
+These are lotteries operated by local authorities to support any purpose for which they have power to incur expenditure, and are regulated by the Gambling Commission.

-- Small society lotteries - these are where the proceeds (i.e. ticket sales) in a single lottery are £20,000 or less and £250,000 or less in all lotteries in the same calendar year.
+These are where the proceeds (i.e. ticket sales) in a single lottery are £20,000 or less and £250,000 or less in all lotteries in the same calendar year.
 They are exempt from holding a Gambling Commission operating licence but must be registered with the local authority in who's area the principal office of the society is situated.
-These lotteries must only be run in support of good causes, such as charity fundraising and cannot be run for private or commercial gain,
+These lotteries must only be run in support of good causes, such as charity fundraising and cannot be run for private or commercial gain.